Skin Pain, Hot and Cold Skin: Are fixing upper cervical neck instability problems the missing treatment?

 - It is very common for us to see people who have this one-sided body issue with skin sensations and off temperature ranges.
-These people have had many challenges getting any one to explain why one side of their body vibrates, one side of the body is cold or warm
+These people have had many challenges getting anyone to explain why one side of their body vibrates, one side of the body is cold or warm

-- When we see patients with temperature regulation problems, a weird vibratory sense, numbness on one-side, a dull or reduced touch sensation or a hypersensitive touch sensation, we will most likely suspect you have upper cervical instability.
+- When we see patients with temperature regulation problems, a weird vibratory sense, numbness on one-side, a dull or reduced touch sensation, or a hypersensitive touch sensation, we will most likely suspect you have upper cervical instability.

 No symptoms at rest or certain motion, all symptoms appear when you move your head to left or right, up or down.

 - When upper cervical instability is suspected, certain ranges of motion would make symptoms worse, certain positions of the head would create no symptoms.
-People usually know these positions very well and when their symptoms flare, holding their chin out for example or looking up may reduce their symptoms.
+People usually know these positions very well and when their symptoms flare, holding their chin out for example, or looking up may reduce their symptoms.
 Each person has a different “comfort,” “no symptom position.”

-For some the missing diagnosis for skin sensitivity issues is the cervical spine
+For some, the missing diagnosis for skin sensitivity issues is the cervical spine

 - The clues of upper cervical instability can be found in the symptoms of the skin.
 Hot skin, cold skin, sensitivity to touch, skin rashes on the skin.
 This may be the missing diagnosis and why people do not get the care they need.

-This slide explains that all the nerves that go to your arm that go to your leg they have sympathetic nerves with them that are associated with blood vessels.
-When sympathetic system gets irritated that’s going to give you heat and cold sensation.
+This slide explains that all the nerves that go to your arm and that go to your leg have sympathetic nerves with them that are associated with blood vessels.
+When the sympathetic system gets irritated that’s going to give you heat and cold sensation.
 The point is that any of these spinal nerves whether it’s in the leg the neck if they’re irritated it can irritate the sympathetic ganglion and vice-versa which can affect the skin

 What are we seeing in this image?